On the Historicity of Jesus: Reception

 James McGrath contests Carrier's usage Rank-Raglan archetypes since even fictional non-royal figures score low by default and thus would be misclassified as "historical", while historical rulers will start off with a number of points automatically which would make them more likely to be misclassified as "mythical."
 For instance, Czar Nicholas II was historical and scored high and Harry Potter was clearly fictional and yet scored lower.

 James McGrath notes that Carrier's view of a celestial Jesus dying in outer space, never on earth, comes from a mythicist interpretation of Ascension of Isaiah and was central to Earl Doherty's mythicist view.
 McGrath states that the text is a later text that includes a descent to earth and fits more with a Docetic view than mythicism.
 In another review, McGrath notes that Carrier's high dependence on allegorical interpretations for his hypothesis make the work "unfalsifiable, and thus scarcely worthy of serious scholarly discussion."

 Professor Emeritus Larry Hurtado of the University of Edinburgh writes that, contrary to Carrier's claims, Philo of Alexandria never refers to an archangel named "Jesus."
 Hurtado also states that the Apostle Paul clearly believed Jesus to have been a real man who lived on earth, and that the deities of pagan saviour cults, such as Isis and Osiris, were not transformed in their devotees' ideas from heavenly deities to actual people living on earth.
 He states that Carrier’s thesis displays a lack of expertise in relevant fields.

-Christopher Hansen observed that Carrier believes Jews already believed in a preexisting a supernatural son of God named Jesus based Philo's interpretation Zech.
-6.12.
+Christopher Hansen observed that Carrier believes Jews already believed in a preexisting supernatural son of God named Jesus based on Philo's interpretation of Zech.
+6:12.
 However, Hansen argues that his argument relies on weak arguments and no evidence.
 He states, following Daniel Gullotta, "there is not a single instance of a recorded celestial angel or Logos figure named Jesus/Joshua in ancient Jewish literature."

 Christopher Hansen criticizes Carrier's methodology as extensively problematic, arbitrary, and notes that that he misuses and manipulates Raglan's scale to make Jesus appear more aligned with a mythotype by scoring him high, thus more mythical, when other scholars have scored Jesus as low, thus more historical.
-Selection bias tarnishes Carrier's calculations and states "Carrier’s supposition that Jesus would only have a 33 per cent prior probability of being historical is fallacious."
+He thinks selection bias tarnishes Carrier's calculations and states "Carrier’s supposition that Jesus would only have a 33 per cent prior probability of being historical is fallacious."
 Upon testing Raglan heroes, historical figures regularly become Raglan heroes which casts doubts on the usefulness of the Raglan scale for historicity such that "it seems prudent to abandon the application of the Raglan hero pattern to Jesus."